Kripke-Joyal forcing for type theory and uniform fibrations: Introduction

 The second main contribution of the paper is to the study of the awfs's considered in Homotopy Type Theory, using a combination of the new Kripke-Joyal forcing for the internal type theory and the usual internal reasoning therein.
 We thereby reconcile the category-theoretic and type-theoretic descriptions of awfs's considered in~\cite{Awodey:cubical-model,CoquandT:modttc,gambino2017frobenius,sattler17,SwanA:algwfs,swan2018identity} and give simple proofs of several properties of cofibrations and uniform (trivial) fibrations.
 In particular, we use Kripke-Joyal forcing to provide a type-theoretic characterisation of cofibrations (\cref{prop:forcing.cofibrations}) and a new proof that the pointed endofunctor of cofibrant partial elements admits the structure of a monad~\cref{thm:monad-structure-partial-elts}).

-Importantly, we show how the uniformity condition that is part of the definition of a uniform (trivial) fibration arises naturally from the forcing conditions for dependent products~(\cref{prop:ext-implies-tfib}).
+One of our key results (\cref{prop:ext-implies-tfib}) shows how the uniformity condition that is part of the definition of a uniform (trivial) fibration arises naturally from the forcing conditions for dependent products.
 We also use Kripke-Joyal forcing to provide a new, simpler, proof that the uniform fibration structures on a map are exactly the algebra structures for a pointed endofunctor~(\cref{prop:plusistfib}).
 With these results in place, we then give an account of the basic properties of uniform fibrations, combining category-theoretic and type-theoretic reasoning.
 In particular, we describe type-theoretically the object of uniform fibration structures on a map (\cref{prop:uniform-fibration-from-fib-type}) and use it to construct a universal uniform fibration~(\cref{prop:classifier-fib}).
 We also describe the homotopical semantics of identity types as path types~(\cref{prop:IdTypeRules}).
+To the best of our knowledge, all of these results are original and fill an awkward gap in the research in the area, by relating precisely the category-theoretic and the type-theoretic approaches to uniform fibrations.

 We hope that these applications demonstrate the utility of Kripke-Joyal forcing for researchers in mathematical logic, category theory and algebraic topology.
 We should also mention that, while our applications are to the theory of awfs's and Homotopy Type Theory, our Kripke-Joyal forcing for type theory is applicable to many other kinds of algebraic structures that may occur on presheaves, a topic that we leave for future research.